IBAN stands for International Bank Account Number, which you can use when making or receiving international payments.

 What are IBANs and SWIFT codes?

-Your IBAN doesn’t replace your sort code & account number ─ it’s an additional number that contains extra information to help overseas banks identify your account for payments.
+Your IBAN doesn’t replace your sort code & account number ─ it’s an additional number with extra information to help overseas banks identify your account for payments.

-You can find your IBAN on your statement or you can use our tool on our international payments page to generate your IBAN for any of your Barclays sterling accounts.
+You can find your IBAN on your statement or you can use the tool on our international payments page to generate your IBAN for any of your Barclays accounts.

 A SWIFT code (or SWIFTBIC, as it’s sometimes known) is a code that helps overseas banks identify which bank to send money to.
 For example, if an overseas bank is sending to a payment to your Barclays UK account, they’ll need to know our SWIFT code: BARCGB22.